Understanding Thermal and Pressure Safety Valves for Fluid Flow Systems

-Safety is a concern within any sort of system containing potential energy, whether electrical, chemical, gravitational, or fluid.
-Each of these has special methods of protection, and for the fluid systems, certain safety valves are used in situations when excess pressure can be a problem.
+Safety is a concern in any system containing potential energy, whether electrical, chemical, or fluid.
+Each has methods of protection, and for fluid systems, certain shutoff valves are used in situations when excess pressure can be a problem.

-The terms TSV and PSV, as they relate to thermal and pressure safety valves respectively, are often called by a few other names.
-They might be called relief valves, pressure relief valves, or simply safety valves.
-Regardless of the name, they do perform the task of relieving pressure when a dangerous level has been reached.
-They operate on different principles and therefore protect against different situations.
+The terms thermal safety valves (TSV) and pressure safety valves (PSV) are often called by a few other names.
+They might be called relief valves, pressure relief valves, or simply, safety valves.
+Regardless of the name, they perform the task of relieving pressure when a dangerous level has been reached.
+They operate on different principles, and therefore, protect against different situations.

 Formally, a safety valve operates automatically, using the force of the gas or liquid to operate the action of the valve.
-However, some sources claim that a proper safety valve not only contains the automatic operation but a manual override as well, causing them to be slightly different than a standard relief valve.
-This does seem to be the case in some, but not every safety valve, so it is safe to assume that different industries and applications use their own definitions for slight variations in these devices.
+However, some sources claim that a proper safety valve not only contains automatic operation but a manual override as well, causing them to be slightly different than a standard relief valve.
+This is the case in some, but not every safety valve, so it is safe to assume that various industries and applications use their own definitions for slight variations in these devices.

 The thermal safety valve, as the name implies, is for cases when thermal expansion of a liquid would create excessive pressure in a closed system.
 When liquid heats up, it expands but not nearly as much as a gas.
-Even if the temperature increase is quite dramatic, the change in volume of the liquid is not by a large percent, nor is it usually very rapid.
-The more common industrial term for this type of valve is the “Thermal Relief Valve.”
+Even if the temperature increase is quite dramatic, the change in the volume of the liquid is not by a large percent, nor is it usually very rapid.
+The more common industry term for this type of valve is the “thermal relief valve.”

-Figure 1.
-Above-ground oil pipelines utilize thermal relief valves to protect from overheating caused by the sun.
+Figure 2.
+Above-ground oil pipelines may utilize a thermal relief valve to protect from overheating caused by the sun.